kubiyabot/community-tools/aws_jit_tools/README.md

 # AWS Just-In-Time (JIT) Access Tools

-**Version:** 0.2.0
+**Version:** 0.3.0

 A comprehensive toolkit for managing Just-In-Time AWS access through IAM Identity Center (SSO) and S3 bucket access.
-Built on top of Kubiya JIT Tools, this package provides a flexible and secure way to manage AWS access controls dynamically, including dynamic IAM policy creation and cleanup.
+Built on top of Kubiya JIT Tools, this package provides a flexible and secure way to manage AWS access controls dynamically, including dynamic IAM policy creation and cleanup for both SSO and S3 access types.

 ## Overview